-Dogs, like people, can develop a variety of bladder and kidney stones.
-Bladder stones (uroliths or cystic calculi), are rock-like formations of minerals that form in the urinary bladder, and are more common than kidney stones in dogs.
-One of the more common urolith in the dog is composed of magnesium ammonium phosphate hexahydrate.
-The more common name for this type of bladder stone is "struvite bladder stone".
+Bladder stones (uroliths or cystic calculi) are rock-like formations of minerals that form in the urinary bladder and are more common than kidney stones in dogs.
+One of the more common uroliths in the dog is composed of magnesium ammonium phosphate hexahydrate.
+The more common name for this type of bladder stone is struvite bladder stone.

-Normal dog urine is slightly acidic and contains waste products from metabolism including dissolved mineral salts and other compounds.
+Normal dog urine is slightly acidic and contains waste products from metabolism, including dissolved mineral salts and other compounds.
 Struvite is a normal component of dog's urine and will remain dissolved as long as the urine is acidic and is not too concentrated.
-If the urine becomes exceptionally concentrated or if it becomes alkaline, struvite crystals will precipitate or fall out of solution.
+If the urine becomes very concentrated, or if it becomes alkaline (opposite to acidic), struvite crystals will form.

-Other causes of alkaline urine such as certain kidney diseases, long-term use of diuretic drugs or antacids, and other conditions that cause elevated urine pH or elevated levels of urinary phosphorus or ammonia can also predispose a dog to the formation of struvite bladder stones.
+Other causes of alkaline urine can also predispose a dog to struvite bladder stones: certain kidney diseases, long-term use of diuretic drugs or antacids, and conditions that cause elevated urine pH, urinary phosphorus, or ammonia.

 How common are struvite bladder stones?

-Bladder stones are somewhat common in dogs, and struvite stones are the most common; in clinical studies, up to 26% of all bladder stones were found to contain struvite.
-Together, struvite and calcium oxalate uroliths have been found to comprise over 85% of all uroliths submitted for laboratory analysis in a recent study.
-Based on the results of tens of thousands of stone analyses, it has been found that the number of struvite bladder stones has been declining in dogs while the number of calcium oxalate stones has been increasing during the past ten years.
-Struvite uroliths were noted to be more common in female dogs and calcium oxalate uroliths in male dogs.
-Breeds most commonly diagnosed with struvite and calcium oxalate bladder stones included: shih tzu, miniature schnauzer, bichon frisé, lhasa apso, and Yorkshire terrier.
+Bladder stones are somewhat common in dogs, and struvite stones are the most common.
+In clinical studies, between 33% and 53% of all bladder stones were found to contain struvite.
+Based on the results of tens of thousands of stone analyses, it was found that the number of struvite bladder stones has been declining in dogs while the number of calcium oxalate stones has been increasing.
+Struvite uroliths were noted to be more common in female dogs, while calcium oxalate uroliths are more common in male dogs.

-What are the symptoms of struvite bladder stones?
+What are the signs of struvite bladder stones?

-The symptoms of bladder stones are very similar to the symptoms of an uncomplicated bladder infection or cystitis.
+The signs of bladder stones are very similar to those of an uncomplicated bladder infection or cystitis.
 The most common signs that a dog has bladder stones are hematuria (blood in the urine) and dysuria (straining to urinate).
 Hematuria occurs because the stones rub against the bladder wall, irritating and damaging the tissue and causing bleeding.
-Dysuria may result from inflammation and swelling of the bladder walls or the urethra, from muscle spasms, or due to a physical obstruction to urine flow caused by the presence of the stones.
-Veterinarians assume that the condition is painful, because people with bladder stones experience pain, and because many clients remark about how much better and more active their dog becomes following surgical removal of bladder stones.
+Dysuria may result from inflammation and swelling of the bladder walls or the urethra, from muscle spasms, or from a blockage urine flow.
+Dogs may demonstrate signs of discomfort by being less active, panting more, eating less or crying when urinating.

-In some cases, your veterinarian may be able to palpate (feel) struvite stones in the bladder if the dog is relaxed and the bladder isn't too painful.
+If your dog is relaxed, and the bladder is not too painful, your veterinarian may be able to palpate (feel) struvite stones in the bladder.
 However, some stones are too small to be felt this way.
-Often, bladder stones are diagnosed by means of an x-ray of the bladder, or by means of an ultrasound.
-Struvite stones are almost always 'radiodense', meaning that they can be seen on a plain radiograph.
-However, sometimes bones or other overlying body parts will interfere with the ability to see bladder stones with regular x-rays, in which case your veterinarian may recommend a contrast study, a specialized technique that uses dye to outline the stones in the bladder, or a bladder ultrasound.
+Often, bladder stones are diagnosed by means of an X-ray (radiograph) of the bladder, or by means of an ultrasound.
+Struvite stones are almost always radiodense, meaning that they can be seen on a plain radiograph.
+However, bones or other overlying body parts will sometimes interfere with the ability to see bladder stones with regular X-rays, in which case, your veterinarian may recommend a bladder ultrasound or contrast study - a specialized technique that uses dye to outline the stones in the bladder.

-These imaging procedures will identify the presence of a bladder stone, but will not definitively tell your veterinarian the composition of the stone.
+These imaging procedures identify the presence of a bladder stone but do not definitively indicate its composition.
 The only way to be sure that a bladder stone is made of struvite is to have the stone analyzed at a veterinary laboratory.

 How are struvite bladder stones treated?

-Option 1) Feeding a special diet.
 The use of special therapeutic diets to dissolve struvite bladder stones is often recommended in cases where the risk of a urinary tract obstruction is relatively low.
-These diets typically are restricted in protein, phosphorus and magnesium and are formulated to promote formation of acidic urine (with a pH less than 6.5).
-This formulation helps dissolve struvite stones that are already present in the urine, and prevents formation of further stones.
-Dissolution of the stones is further enhanced by increased water intake, which will serve to dilute the urine.
+These diets typically are restricted in protein, phosphorus, and magnesium, and are formulated to promote formation of acidic urine (with a pH less than 6.5).

-Since most dogs with struvite bladder stones developed them as a result of a bladder infection, the dog will also be placed on antibiotic therapy while the stones are being dissolved.
-This is important because, as the layers of stone are dissolved, bacteria that have become trapped in the layers of stone are released into the bladder; if left untreated these bacteria can set up another infection.
+Since most dogs with struvite bladder stones developed them as a result of a bladder infection, your dog will also be placed on antibiotic therapy while the stones are being dissolved.
+This is important because, as the layers of stone are dissolved, bacteria that have become trapped in the layers of stone are released into the bladder.
+If left untreated, these bacteria can set up another infection.
 Some dogs may experience dissolution of struvite stones within two weeks while others may take up to 12 weeks.
-Your dog will need to have antibiotics during this entire period of time.
-If your dog is placed on dietary therapy to dissolve the bladder stones, your veterinarian will recommend that a urinalysis and bladder x-rays should be performed approximately every four to six weeks during treatment.
+Your dog will need to have antibiotics during this entire period.
+If your dog is placed on dietary therapy to dissolve the bladder stones, your veterinarian will recommend that urinalysis and bladder X-rays be performed approximately every four to six weeks during treatment.

-Some bladder stones can be 'mixed' or composed of multiple layers of different types of mineral, which may complicate treatment.
-If follow-up x-rays show that the stones are no longer dissolving, this may indicate that the stones are mixed, and the treatment plan may need to be adjusted.
+Some bladder stones can be mixed or composed of multiple layers of different types of minerals, which may complicate treatment.
+If follow-up X-rays show that the stones are no longer dissolving, this may indicate that the stones are mixed, and the treatment plan may need to be adjusted.

-Option 2).
-Non-surgical removal.
-If the bladder stones are very small it may be possible to pass a special catheter into the bladder and then flush the stones out, in a technique called urohydropropulsion.
+If the bladder stones are very small, it may be possible to pass a special catheter into the bladder and flush the stones out in a technique called urohydropropulsion.
 In some cases, this procedure may be performed with the dog under heavy sedation, although general anesthesia is often necessary.
-If your veterinarian has a cystoscope, small stones in the bladder or urethra can sometimes be removed with this instrument, thus avoiding the need to cut the abdomen and bladder open.
+Small stones in the bladder or urethra can sometimes be removed with a cystoscope, therefore avoiding the need for a surgical procedure to access the bladder.
 Either of these procedures may also be used to obtain a sample stone for analysis so that your veterinarian can determine if dietary dissolution is feasible.

 Are there any other treatment options?

-In some selected referral centers, another option may be available to treat bladder stones.
-This option is ultrasonic dissolution, a technique in which high frequency ultrasound waves are used to disrupt or break the stones into tiny particles that can then be flushed out of the bladder.
+In some selected referral centers, another option may be available to treat bladder stones: ultrasonic dissolution, a technique in which high-frequency ultrasound waves are used to disrupt or break the stones into tiny particles that can then be flushed out of the bladder.
 It has the advantage of immediate removal of the offending stones without the need for surgery.
 Your veterinarian will discuss this treatment option with you if it is available in your area.